-Prerequisites: Geometry 1-2 and Algebra II 1-2
+Prerequisites: Geometry 1-2 and Algebra II 1-2, strong math

-Physics I is a laboratory-based course in which students will study the laws which dictate our universe.
+Open to: 11-12 Credit: 2 RW Physics I is a laboratory-based course in which students will study the laws which dictate our universe.
 Topics include mechanics (kinematics, forces, energy and momentum), electricity, magnetism, waves (sound, light and optics), temperature and some aspects of modern physics.
 Regular laboratory experiments will be performed in small groups promoting collaboration among peers.
 Physics I will emphasize problem solving using mathematics.
 Fee: \$2.00 only for students with Bs or better.